aws-solutions-library-samples/guidance-for-product-catalog-enhancement-with-generative-ai-on-aws/README.md

-# Guidance Title (required)

-The Guidance title should be consistent with the title established first in Alchemy.

-**Example:** *Guidance for Product Substitutions on AWS*
+# Guidance for Enhanced Product Catalog with Generative AI on AWS

-This title correlates exactly to the Guidance it’s linked to, including its corresponding sample code repository.

-## Table of Contents (required)
+## Table of Contents

-List the top-level sections of the README template, along with a hyperlink to the specific section.

-### Required

 1. [Overview](#overview-required)
     - [Cost](#cost)